jckaizen/osTicket-cycles/post_installation/README.md

 <img src="https://github.com/jckaizen/osTicket-cycles/assets/57122203/83c1fafd-b7fd-463b-88e2-34d9ca01a49f" width="40%"/>
 </p>

-<p>Now will create the end users of the help desk.
+<p>Now we will create the end users of the help desk.
 Under Users->User Directory, click "Add User". then put in the full name and email address of the user.
 Click create. </p>

 <p>
 <img src="https://github.com/jckaizen/osTicket-cycles/assets/57122203/265e1e8d-a71f-4d8a-82dc-5fc1d766cc64" width="40%"/>
 </p>

 <p>SLAs (servive level agreements) specify the severity of a ticket and how much time an agent is expected to work on it and when.
-Under Manage->SLA, we will add 3 SLAs, Sev-A, Sev-B, and Sev-C. Click on "Add New SLA Plan", put in the name then give each Sev their appropriate grace period and duration.
+Under Manage->SLA, we will add 3 SLAs: Sev-A, Sev-B, and Sev-C. Click on "Add New SLA Plan", put in the name then give each Sev their appropriate grace period and duration.
 So Sev-A will be 1 hour, 24/7.
 Sev-B will be 4 hours, 24/7.
 Sev-C will be 8 hours, business hours.</p>

 <p>
 <img src="https://github.com/jckaizen/osTicket-cycles/assets/57122203/2ba6521c-9d46-417c-b5c7-61ffbe3139aa" width="40%"/>
 </p>

-<p>Help Topics are what end users use to generalize what their issuse are about.
-For example, if a user needs a password reset, then they will pick "Password Reset" and put in more details in the description.
+<p>Help Topics are what end users use to generalize what their issues are about.
+For example, if an user needs a password reset, then they will pick "Password Reset" and put in more details in the description.
 Under Manage->Help Topics, we will create:</p>

 - Business Critical Outage
 - Personal Computer Issues